UFC Fight Night: Rozenstruik vs. Gaziev: Predictions & Analysis

 A few statistical edges stand out.
 Basharat throws significantly more leather — a 2.8 sig. strike per minute gap.
 Basharat is far more active with takedowns, averaging 1.5 more per 15 minutes.
 Zahabi has tighter striking defense, making opponents miss more often.

 The Pick: Javid Basharat over Aiemann Zahabi.
-We're leaning Basharat here at 67%, a solid but not overwhelming edge.
+We're leaning Basharat here at 70%, a solid but not overwhelming edge.
+Notably, the betting market has Zahabi at 13% implied while our model sees 30% — a 17-point disagreement that could signal value.

 Christian Leroy Duncan vs Claudio Ribeiro

-Duncan is rated at 1424 — 549 points above Ribeiro's 875.
+Duncan is rated at 1617 — 742 points above Ribeiro's 875.
 Gaps this large usually mean one fighter has been consistently beating better opponents.
+Duncan rides a 3-fight win streak into this one.

 A few statistical edges stand out.
 Duncan throws significantly more leather — a 0.5 sig. strike per minute gap.
 Ribeiro is far more active with takedowns, averaging 0.8 more per 15 minutes.
 Duncan has tighter striking defense, making opponents miss more often.